“A voice of one calling: ‘In the wilderness prepare the way for the LORD; make straight in the desert a highway for our God.’” Isaiah 40:3

 Jesse trees are a very old Christmas tradition and first started in Medieval Times.
 They are used to help tell the story of the Bible from creation to the Christmas Story.
 The name comes from Jesse who was the Father of the great Jewish King David.
 Isaiah 11:1-4 tells the prophecy of Jesse.

-Using an Advent Calendar to Count Down the Days to Christmas:
+Use a simple Children’s Advent Devotional to Count Down the Days to Christmas:

 This one is called, “Truth in the Tinsel.”
 It’s a very simple Advent study, especially for young children.
 Simply read the quick, daily Bible study to your small children while they make a fun ornament!
 The book sells for $7.99.
 There is also an easy, pre-made ornament package available for $3.99.
 Simple, meaningful and FUN!